Grammy Awards: Reactions to nominations and awards

-In 2020, Canadian artist Abel Tesfaye, known by his stage name The Weeknd, was shut out from the Grammys when his fourth studio album, After Hours, received no nominations at the 63rd Annual Grammy Awards.
+In 2020, Canadian artist Abel Tesfaye, known by his stage name the Weeknd, was shut out from the Grammys when his fourth studio album, After Hours, received no nominations at the 63rd Annual Grammy Awards.
 This came as a surprise to critics, fans, and Tesfaye himself, who had a successful run in 2020 with the success of both his album and the single "Blinding Lights".
 Tesfaye responded by social media calling the Grammys "corrupt".
 Speculation arose that the announcement of his then-upcoming Super Bowl performance, as well as the discrepancy of being nominated as pop music versus R&B, contributed to the snubs.
-Harvey Mason, Jr. responded by saying:
+Harvey Mason, Jr., CEO of the Recording Academy, responded by saying:

 We understand that The Weeknd is disappointed at not being nominated.
 I was surprised and can empathize with what he's feeling.
-His music this year was excellent, and his contributions to the music community and broader world are worthy of everyone’s admiration.
+His music this year was excellent, and his contributions to the music community and broader world are worthy of everyone's admiration.
 We were thrilled when we found out he would be performing at the upcoming Super Bowl and we would have loved to have him also perform on the Grammy stage the weekend before.
 Unfortunately, every year, there are fewer nominations than the number of deserving artists.
 But as the only peer-voted music award, we will continue to recognize and celebrate excellence in music while shining a light on the many amazing artists that make up our global community.
-To be clear, voting in all categories ended well before The Weeknd’s performance at the Super Bowl was announced, so in no way could it have affected the nomination process.
+To be clear, voting in all categories ended well before The Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process.
 All Grammy nominees are recognized by the voting body for their excellence, and we congratulate them all.